MISSION AND VISION STATEMENTS

 An employee who is unable to report for work at the scheduled starting time must inform the Library Director or Assistant Director as soon as possible.
 Normally this contact will be by phone.

 The library will be closed on the following holidays: New Year’s Day, Martin Luther King Day, President’s Day, Memorial Day, Independence Day, Labor Day, Columbus Day, Veteran’s Day, Thanksgiving Day, Christmas Eve Day, Christmas Day, New Year’s Eve Day ½ day.
 If a holiday falls on Sunday, the library will be closed the following Monday.
 Regular, full-time employees will receive these days off with pay.
 If a holiday falls on a regularly scheduled day off, full-time employees are entitled to a “holiday” day to be taken within one month at the Director’s discretion.
-Regular part-time employees will earn holiday benefits proportionate to hours worked as with vacation time.
+Regular part-time employees will earn their normal working hour pay and benefits if the holiday falls on their regular scheduled work day.

 The Library Director and all permanent full-time employees will receive ten working days of paid sick leave eligibility as of January 1st each year.
 New full-time employees will receive 5/6 working days of sick leave for every month worked upon completion of their probationary period.
 Part-time employees will receive the equivalent of two-week’s sick leave proportionate to their regular workweek.
 Unused sick leave can be accumulated up to a maximum of 22 working days.
 There will be no payment for accrued sick leave upon employee separation.